linebender/vello/vello_gpu/README.md

 ## Current state

-Vello Hybrid is a solid GPU-accelerated 2D renderer with broad, reliable feature support.
+Vello GPU is a solid GPU-accelerated 2D renderer with broad, reliable feature support.
 Although it does not match Vello Classic's raw performance on dynamic and vector-heavy workloads, it provides excellent performance on workloads that benefit from GPU acceleration, such as images, gradients, and filters.
 Overall, we still consider it to be slightly less mature than its CPU-only counterpart Vello CPU.

-Vello Hybrid remains under active development.
+Vello GPU remains under active development.
 Known limitations include:

 - The following features are not yet supported and will panic: Mask layers, complex filter graphs as well as certain blend modes for non-isolated